htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`SINGULARITY_EXTRA_ARGUMENTS`
     A string value or classad expression containing a list of extra arguments to be appended to the Singularity command line.
-This can be an expression evaluted in the context of the job ad and the machine ad.
+This can be an expression evaluted in the context of the slot ad and the job ad, where the slot ad is the "MY.", and the job ad is the "TARGET.".

 condor_submit Configuration File Entries
 -----------------------------------------